Top 5 museums in Helsinki

 Located in the city centre, the Ateneum Art Museum houses the Finnish National Gallery’s renowned collection of classic Finnish art.
 The museum itself, an impressive building designed by Theodor Höijer in 1887, stands as a symbol of Finland’s national identity.
 Its permanent exhibition, "A Question of Time", is arranged around four themes: Nature, Finnish Identity, The City, and The Users of Power in Art—highlighting the significance of collection-building and notable donations.

-as well as the only Vincent van Gogh painting in a Finnish public collection.
+Visitors can admire works by revered Finnish artists such as Albert Edelfelt, Akseli Gallen-Kallela, Helene Schjerfbeck, and Tove Jansson, as well as the only Vincent van Gogh painting in a Finnish public collection.

-Currently, the museum is hosting a major exhibition that delves into the
+Currently, the museum is hosting a major exhibition of Eero Nelimarkka (from 13.3. to 13.9.2026)

 More about the Ateneum and its Permanent exhibition